rclone/rclone/docs/content/docs.md

 NB: Enabling this option turns a usually non-fatal error into a potentially fatal one - please check and adjust your scripts accordingly!

+### --fix-case ###

+Normally, a sync to a case insensitive dest (such as macOS / Windows) will not result in a matching filename if the source and dest filenames have casing differences but are otherwise identical.
+For example, syncing `hello.txt` to `HELLO.txt` will normally result in the dest filename remaining `HELLO.txt`.
+If `--fix-case` is set, then `HELLO.txt` will be renamed to `hello.txt` to match the source.

+NB:
+- directory names with incorrect casing will also be fixed
+- `--fix-case` will be ignored if `--immutable` is set
+- using `--local-case-sensitive` instead is not advisable;
+it will cause `HELLO.txt` to get deleted!
+- on remotes that do not support server-side move, `--fix-case` will require downloading the file and re-uploading it.
+To avoid this, do not use `--fix-case`.

 ### --fs-cache-expire-duration=TIME

 When using rclone via the API rclone caches created remotes for 5